gaborbernat/bernat-tech/content/posts/type-hints/index.md

            return 1.0
 ```

-Once you run the linter you'll see:
+Once you run the linter, you'll see:

 ```bash
 test.py:3: error: Invalid type "test.A.float"
 ```

-One might ask at this point, what the hell?
-I've defined the return value as `float` not as `test.A.float`.
-The reason
+One might ask, at this point, what the hell?
+I've defined the return value as `float`, not as `test.A.float`.
+This
-for this obscure error is that the type hinter resolves types by evaluating each scope outbound from the definition
+obscure error is that the type hinter resolves types by evaluating each scope outbound from the definition location.
-location.
 Once it finds a name match, it stops.
-The first level where it looks is within `class A` where it finds a
+The first level where it looks is within `class A` where it finds a `float` (a
-`float` (a function that is) and substitutes that float in.
+function that is) and substitutes that float in.

 Now the solution to not run into this issue is to explicitly define that we don't just want any `float`, but that we
 want the `builtin.float`: